-- Integrated dual, 12-bit, 80 MSPS/105 MSPS/125 MSPS/ 150 MSPS ADC. - 2.
-Fast overrange detect and signal monitor with serial output. - Signal monitor block with dedicated serial output mode. - Proprietary differential input that maintains excellent SNR performance for input frequencies up to 450 MHz. - Operation from a single 1.8 V supply and a separate digital output driver supply to accommodate 1.8 V to 3.3 V logic families. - Standard serial port interface (SPI) that supports various product features and functions, such as data formatting (offset binary, twos complement, or gray coding), enabling the clock DCS, power-down, test modes, and voltage reference mode. - Pin compatibility with the AD9640, AD9627-11, and AD9600 for a simple migration from 12 bits to 14 bits, 11 bits, or 10 bits.
+- Integrated dual 14-bit, 80/105/125/150 MSPS ADC. - 2.
+Fast overrange detect and signal monitor with serial output. - 3.
+Signal monitor block with dedicated serial output mode. - 4.
+Proprietary differential input that maintains excellent SNR performance for input frequencies up to 450 MHz. - 5.
+Operation from a single 1.8 V supply and a separate digital output driver supply to accommodate 1.8 V to 3.3 V logic families. - A standard serial port interface that supports various product features and functions, such as data formatting (offset binary, twos complement, or gray coding), enabling the clock DCS, power-down, and voltage reference mode. - 7.
+Pin compatibility with the AD9627, AD9627-11, and the AD9600 for a simple migration from 14 bits to 12 bits, 11 bits, or 10 bits.